dmmiller612/Machine_Learning_Spring_Weka/README.md

 2. This uses Maven 3.x .
 To Install maven 3, use `sudo apt-get install maven`.

 3. Go to the root of the assignment code repository and type: `mvn clean package` into the command line.
 Then type `java -jar target/derek-assignment-1-0.1.0.jar`.
 Once running the jar, all of optimal models will start to run against the test datasets of both the Car Evaluation and Census dataset.
 This is here just to make it easier to visualize, so that you do not have to use the rest api.
 If you want to use the rest api, see documentation below.

+4. IF three does not work, it is because the plugin did not properly install.
+Running this command should do the trick inside of the students-filters-master
+"mvn install:install-file -Dfile=filters-0.0.1-SNAPSHOT.jar -DgroupId=filters -DartifactId=filters -Dversion=0.0.1-SNAPSHOT -Dpackaging=jar"

 # Navigating the Source Code

 src/main/java/com/derek/ml/controllers => contains the rest endpoints.

 src/main/java/com/derek/ml/services => contains all of the logic and configuration of weka models.
-KNNService -> KNN, NeuralNetworkService -> Neural Network, DecisionTreeService->Decision Trees (boosted an unboosted), SVMService->SVM
+ClusterService -> k-means and EM, FeatureReductionService -> ICA, PCA, RP, CFS, KNNService -> KNN, NeuralNetworkService -> Neural Network, DecisionTreeService->Decision Trees (boosted an unboosted), SVMService->SVM

 src/main/java/com/derek/ml/models => DTO passing layers